marcinbe88/Prework-CSS/README.md

 **This task is FINISHED**

-I practiced some CSS selectors and note them down in a style.css file.
+I practiced some CSS tags and selectors and note them down in a style.css file.